 Peter and his brother were left in Romania with his grandparents and would remain apart from his mother and father for eight years.
 His grandfather was seized and imprisoned as a political threat, and then murdered in captivity.
 Shortly after his grandfather was taken away, Peter, only ten years old, was arrested along with his brother and grandmother and sent to a work camp.
 In 1953 his father was approached by Romanian Communist diplomats in New York and asked to spy for them in exchange for keeping his children alive.
 Georgescu’s parents refused and went to the press, causing an international scandal.
 With the intervention of Congressman Frances Bolton and President Eisenhower, the boys were reunited with their parents in April of 1954.

 Peter’s American journey started with a gifted admission to Exeter Academy in the fall of 1954—which generously overlooked his inability to speak English and having had no formal schooling since second grade.
 He then went on to graduate from Princeton University, cum laude, and earned an MBA degree from Stanford Business School.
 In 1963 he entered Young & Rubicam as a trainee in their research department.
 Thirty-seven years later he retired as Chairman and CEO of Young & Rubicam with Y&R at the pinnacle of the advertising and related communications industry.

 Under Peter’s leadership, Young & Rubicam Inc.–at that time an integrated marketing and communications firm comprised of YR Advertising, Burson-Marsteller PR, Wunderman Direct Marketing, Landor Design, Cohn and Wolfe PR–successfully transformed from a private to a publicly-held company.
 During his tenure, Young & Rubicam built the most extensive database on global branding and, from its findings, developed a proprietary model for diagnosing and managing brands.
 Within the marketing community, he is known as a leading proponent of creating unified communications programs, agency accountability for measuring the impact of communications programs, and structuring value-based agency compensation.

-Peter has served on eight public company boards and continues as a Vice Chairman of New York Presbyterian Hospital, Paul & Daisy Soros Fellowships for New Americans, and several other non-for-profit organizations.
+Peter has served on eight public company boards and continues as a Vice Chairman of New York Presbyterian Hospital, Paul & Daisy Soros Fellowships for New Americans, and a trustee of Exeter Academy and several other nonprofit organizations.